echasnovski/mini.nvim/README.md

 - **Stability**.
 Each module upon release is considered to be relatively stable: both in terms of setup and functionality.
 Any non-bugfix backward-incompatible change will be released gradually as much as possible.

+- **Not filetype/language specific**.
+Including functionality which needs several filetype/language specific implementations is an explicit no-goal of this project.
+This is mostly due to the potential increase in maintenance to keep implementation up to date.
+However, any part which might need filetype/language specific tuning should be designed to allow it by letting user set proper buffer options and/or local configuration.

 ## Plugin colorschemes

 This plugin comes with several color schemes (all have both dark and light variants):